|Tim Roufs||extended search|

 "You're smart.
 You went away to school for three years.
 You studied three years in one of the government's schools.
 You are smart.
 You could talk right up, right up to us.
 When we spoke to you right after you came home, you were cute -- 'course you were young.
 And you were more active.
 You could talk plain Indian, and we all wondered how you didn't lose a word of Indian."

 1912, '13, '14 was the best way of life.
 Then things came in and changed us.
 It was too rough, you know, in those days that followed.
-There was a time when we had a "free way," for if you wanted anything you could go out and get(42) it.
-In '12, '13, '14 we had a good "free way."
+There was a time when we had a "free way," for if you wanted anything you could go out and get it.(53) In '12, '13, '14 we had a very good "free way."
 Now in old age I'm forced to follow the social changes in the country.
 I can't follow the old way anymore at my age.
-I just go along with the rest.
+So I just go along with the rest.

-They had the best meals, and Oh, I enjoyed that!
+They had the best meals, and Oh!, I enjoyed that!

 Oh geeze, that was a big school, nice!
 They had a lake, skating rinks, ball diamond.
 And they were all cared-for.
 We all done up chores.

 I think that I did pretty well in the boarding schools.
 And we'd

 come home and we'd feel that we should get to

 work and help at home with what we picked up in school.
 We'd help them